ga-wdi-remote/js-dom-hw-stopwatch/README.md

 ## Submitting Your Work

-When you're ready, push the code to your fork on GitHub and create an issue with a title in the format "YourGitHubUsername -- Week XX Day XX".
+When you're ready to submit your work,

+1. Push your code to your fork of the class repo.
+2. File an issue on the class repo titled "Your Name -- wXXdXX".

-The issue body should have:
+The issue should include:

 -   A link that points back to your fork.